 - Apply a thin layer of ceramic coating.

 - Let it cure overnight (keep it in a garage)

 Here’s a video that thoroughly explains the whole process:

 2. Headlight Protection Film – The Longest Lasting Headlight Protection

 Headlight protection films are types of PPF products specifically designed to offer the best and longest-lasting protection for car headlights.
 Paint protection films protect your headlights from road debris, sun damage, UV degradation, and all other harmful elements.

-Headlight clear bras are the thickest and tougher protectors out there, and they’ll probably outlast any other method unless you’re using some low-quality films.
-Some of the best brands out there are 3M, XPEL, VVivid, Llumar.
+Headlight clear bras are the thickest and tougher protectors out there, and they’ll probably outlast any other method unless you’re using some low-quality film.
+Some of the best brands out there are 3M, XPEL, VVivid, and Llumar.
 You should expect them to last anywhere between 3-5 years, sometimes even longer.

 The fantastic thing about headlight films is that you can also choose some smoke or tinted films.
 So, if you ever wanted to get that smoke effect on your headlights or taillights, by getting high-quality protection film, you’ll also protect your lights from UV and other harmful things.

 All PPFs have similar cons, and headlight protective films aren’t different by any means.
 Some of the most important disadvantages of headlight protection films are:

 - You have to be careful when using high-pressure washers.